Bicyclist who died after being hit by car in Bellevue identified

 James Ralph, 33, died Thursday of multiple blunt force injuries, according to the King County Medical Examiner’s Office.

-Ralph was riding a bike on Northeast 8th Street at 132nd Avenue Northeast when he was struck by a turning driver, according to the Bellevue Police Department.
-He was taken to Harborview Medical Center, where he died, said police spokeswoman Meeghan Black.
+Ralph was riding a bike on Northeast Eighth Street at 132nd Avenue Northeast when he was struck by a turning driver, according to the Bellevue Police Department.
+He was taken to Harborview Medical Center, where he died, police spokeswoman Meeghan Black said.

 The driver said blinding sunshine was a factor in the crash, Black said.
 Detectives are still investigating the collision.